tcolar/pubg_mobile/recoil.md

 #### 5.56 ARs

-- I knew something was off with the m16a4, ad this is "tapping", but boy, this shoots all over the place !
+- I knew something was off with the m16a4, and this is "tapping", but boy, this shoots all over the place !
 - I had noticed the QBZ felt a bit harder to handle, as you can see it has more horizontal recoil

 ![](spray/aug.PNG) ![](spray/m16a4.PNG) ![](spray/m416.PNG) ![](spray/qbz.PNG) ![](spray/scar.PNG)